B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 In order to estimate the difference, it is possible to reason as follows: \(2.724\; - \;1.572\) is approximately \(3\; - \;2\), so approximately 1.

-Students can then confirm their estimate using algorithms.
-Here are different strategies for subtracting two decimal numbers.
+Students can then confirm their estimation using a variety of different strategies for subtracting two decimal numbers, such as:

 When using concrete materials to represent subtraction, students can actually manipulate quantities.
 To determine a difference, they can compare one quantity to another or take one quantity away from another.
-In addition, students discover, through the use of these materials, that sometimes exchanges are necessary to make it easier to determine the difference between quantities.
+Students can also discover, through the use of these materials, that sometimes regrouping is necessary to make it easier to determine the difference between quantities.

 Example of Comparison